M. Basil Pennington papers

 Biographical note

-Born in Brooklyn, M. Basil Pennington moved with his family to Freeport, Long Island, as a young child, and attended parochial school there for a year and a half.
-When his father died, his mother returned the family to Brooklyn, where he attended another parochial school and then entered the minor seminary.
-Father Pennington was active during his teenage years in the Legion of Mary, CCD, and CYO, working among the disadvantaged in Brooklyn parishes.
+Born in Queens, New York, on July 28, 1931, as Robert Pennington, M. Basil Pennington moved with his family to Freeport, Long Island, as a young child, and attended parochial school there for a year and a half.
+When his father died, his mother returned the family to Brooklyn, where he attended another parochial school and then entered the Minor Seminary of the Diocese of Brooklyn (Cathedral College of the Immaculate Conception), which he attended from 1945 to 1951.
+Pennington was active during his teenage years in the Legion of Mary, Confraternity of Christian Doctrine (CCD), and Catholic Youth Organization (CYO), working among the disadvantaged in Brooklyn parishes.

-M. Basil Pennington entered the Abbey of Our Lady of Saint Joseph in Spencer, Massachusetts in 1951 after graduating from Cathedral College in Brooklyn, New York.
-After ordination in 1956, he spent several years in Rome earning an S.T.L., cum laude from the Pontifical University of Saint Thomas Aquinas and J.C.L. summa cum laude from the Gregorianum.
+After graduating from Cathedral College in Brooklyn, New York, Pennington entered the Order of Cistercians of the Strict Observance (OCSO, also known as Trappists) at the Abbey of Our Lady of Saint Joseph in Spencer, Massachusetts in 1951, and took the name Mary Basil upon profession as a monk in 1953.
+After ordination as a priest in 1957, he spent several years in Rome earning an S.T.L. from the Pontifical University of Saint Thomas Aquinas and a J.C.L. from the Gregorianum.

 Sources: